-USGBC Announces 2014 School District Scholarship Recipients
+USGBC announces 2015 School District Scholarship recipients

-School Districts to Receive Hands-on Sustainability Support
+School Districts to Benefit from Expertise and Ongoing Support

 Specific benefits available to scholarship recipients include participation in the Center for Green School’s School Sustainability Leaders Summit, an annual event that convenes staff responsible for sustainability programs at school districts of all sizes throughout the country, giving them direct access to resource conservation and energy managers, facilities directors and other industry experts.
 Scholarship recipients are also fully funded for travel to the annual Greenbuild Conference and Expo, ongoing professional development support and direct access to the nation’s leading green schools experts throughout the year.